zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 python3 code/evaluation/show_avg.py -i data/output/gain_matrices/ -o data/output/results_gain.tsv
 ```

 NOTE: Please do not forget to put a `'/'` at the end of the input file path.
+Execute the above script for both gain and precision results.

 ## Tutorials